Morteza Tabrizi

-Morteza Tabrizi (مرتضی تبریزی, born 6 January 1991) is an Iranian professional footballer who played as a forward for Persian Gulf Pro League side Gol Gohar Sirjan.
+Morteza Tabrizi (مرتضی تبریزی, born 6 January 1991) is an Iranian professional footballer who plays as a forward for Persian Gulf Pro League side Zob Ahan Esfahan.

 Club career

 Pas Hamedan

 Tabrizi was part of Pas Academy since 2010.
 He promoted to the first team as summer 2013 with two years contract.

 Zob Ahan

 Morteza joined Zob Ahan in 2013 on a three-year contract.
 Tabrizi won the 2015 Hazfi Cup in his second season with Zob Ahan, he defended the title with Zob Ahan the following year and once again won the Hazfi Cup.

 In the 2017–18 Persian Gulf Pro League, he became the second-best scorer with 13 goals.

 Esteghlal

 On 31 July 2018, Tabrizi officially signed for Esteghlal on a two-year contract.
 He was assigned the number 11 shirt at Esteghlal, the same number he used to wear at Zob Ahan.

 Tabrizi made his debut for Esteghlal on 10 August 2018 in a 3–0 League victory over Tractor Sazi, scoring his first goal for the club within 28 minutes after a receiving a backheel pass from Farshid Esmaeili.